ciotlosm/lovelace-thermostat-dark-card/monster-card/README.md

 | ---- | ---- | ------- | -----------
 | * | any | **Required** | Any type of attribute that your entity can have (`battery: 50`)

+⚠️ Supports comparison only if sensor attribute is `Number` and you send a string like '< 300'.
+Must have exactly one space between operator and value.
+Supported operators: =, <, >, <=, >=

 When object